-Costa Rica is one of the most picturesque places on Earth.
-The tiny country is very mountainous, with over 50 volcanoes — five of which are currently active — and dense, tropical forests.
-Deep in the lush rainforest canopy of the country are countless waterfalls, including the highest one in Central America, El Salto del Calvo.
-As 25 percent of the tiny country is protected for conservation, most of the cascades are located within some of the 32 National Parks and have entrance fees, but that shouldn’t stop you from checking them out — they’re well worth a few bucks.
-Here are the seven most amazing waterfalls you should go chasing while in Costa Rica.
+Costa Rica is one of the most visited international destinations, and for good reason.
+With lush tropical rainforests, dramatic volcanic hot springs, and endless waterfalls thanks to the verdant jungle and surrounding mountains, it’s no wonder that travelers go to Costa Rica to experience some of the richest biodiversity on the planet.
+In fact, it’s home to the tallest waterfall in Central America, El Salto del Calvo.
+As 25 percent of the country is protected for conservation, most cascades are located within some of the 32 national parks and have entrance fees, but that shouldn’t stop you from checking them out — they’re well worth a few bucks.
+Here are the 14 most amazing waterfalls you should go chasing while in Costa Rica.

 La Fortuna Waterfall, located near Arenal Volcano, is the most famous one in Costa Rica.
 It’s a 10-minute drive from the center of the town of La Fortuna.
 If you’ve rented a car, just head down Diagonal 301 or take a taxi for $10 one way.
 La Fortuna Waterfall opens at 7:00 AM, so arrive early to beat the crowds and have this incredible feat of Mother Nature all to yourself.